Skip to main content

 The bottom line

 Prostate cancer occurs when your prostate cells begin to grow abnormally.
-If you have a family history of cancer, or have an inherited genetic mutation, you may be more at risk for getting prostate cancer sometime during your life.
+If you have a family history of cancer or an inherited genetic mutation, you may be more at risk for getting prostate cancer sometime during your life.

-Talk to your healthcare provider to understand your genetic risks.
-Your provider can help you decide whether genetic testing is appropriate, and how to best approach screening, treatment, and genetic testing.
+Talk to your healthcare team to understand your genetic risk.
+They can help you decide whether genetic testing is appropriate and guide you through the best options for screening, treatment, and genetic testing.

-And remember: No matter what genes you inherited, you can always make lifestyle choices that support a healthy prostate — like exercising, quitting smoking, and eating a diet rich in whole grains, fruits, and vegetables.
+And remember: No matter what genes you’ve inherited, you can always make lifestyle choices.
+Staying active, quitting smoking, and eating a diet rich in whole grains, fruits, and vegetables can help support a healthy prostate.

 why trust our exports reliability shield